ClarkMcGrew/root-simple-mcmc/README.md

 root -l -q SimpleMCMC.C+
 ```

-Running it inside of ROOT requires that the macro be compiled so that it
+Running it inside of ROOT requires that the macro be compiled so that
-uses "real" C++.
+it uses "real" C++.
 That means that in ROOT5, you must use ACLIC.
-In ROOT 6,
+In
-the cling jit compilation is probably sufficient (it is still safer to
+ROOT 6, the cling jit compilation is sufficient (it is still safer to
 compile it first using the "+" suffix).

 The default class for UserProposal is TProposeAdaptiveStep which